Skip to main content

 ⚠️ Common pitfalls:

-βœ… In short: all at-risk patients aged 2–64 should have a coded PPV23 vaccination at least once in their lifetime.
+βœ… In short: at-risk patients aged 2–64 should have a pneumococcal vaccine recorded at least once, unless contraindicated or recently declined.

 🧩 Putting It All Together